Mohamed-Hagabdalla/Portfolio-One/README.md

 - Steps taken to include CSS Media Queries were taken from this [YouTube Tutorial](https://www.youtube.com/watch?v=2KL-z9A56SQ)

+The black background of the About Us seciton was taken from the [PureGym Website](https://www.puregym.com/)

 ### Media

 - The images used for this website were taken from [Pexels](https://www.pexels.com/)